rohan843/CTFs/strategies.md

 Open the image in Autopsy and then go through it.
 Try global string searches in volumes, and file name searches.
 Often the `bash_history` file contains valuable info as to what was last done on the machine.

 Also, do a search for `.txt` files.
-They often cont
+They often contain the flag.

 ## Exotic Files